background preloader

 History, Travel, Arts, Science, People, Places As we look forward to celebrating the bicentennial of the “Star-Spangled Banner” by Francis Scott Key, I have to admit, with deep shame and embarrassment, that until I left England and went to college in the U.S., I assumed the words referred to the War of Independence.
 In my defense, I suspect I’m not the only one to make this mistake.
 For people like me, who have got their flags and wars mixed up, I think it should be pointed out that there may have been only one War of 1812, but there are four distinct versions of it—the American, the British, the Canadian and the Native American.
 In the immediate aftermath of the war, American commentators painted the battles of 1812-15 as part of a glorious “second war for independence.”
 Not surprisingly, the Canadian history of the war began with a completely different set of heroes and villains.
 The truth is, the British were never happy.
 Canning’s “whom” most definitely included the Americans.

-Roanoke Colony Failed Colony in North America (1585–1590) The establishment of the Roanoke Colony ( ROH-ə-nohk) was an attempt by Sir Walter Raleigh to found the first permanent English settlement in North America.
-The colony was first founded in 1585, but after only five years, when a ship visited the colony in 1590, the colonists had disappeared without explanation.
-The colony has since been known as the Lost Colony, and the fate of the 112 to 121 colonists remains unknown to this day.
-Roanoke Colony was founded by governor Ralph Lane in 1585 on Roanoke Island in what is now Dare County, North Carolina, United States.
+Roanoke Colony Failed colony in North America (1584–1590) Roanoke Colony ( ROH-ə-nohk) was an attempt by Sir Walter Raleigh to found the first permanent English settlement in North America.
+The colony was founded in 1585, but when it was visited by a ship in 1590, the colonists had inexplicably disappeared.
+It has come to be known as the Lost Colony, and the fate of the 112 to 121 colonists remains unknown.
+Roanoke Colony was founded by governor Ralph Lane in 1585 on Roanoke Island in present-day Dare County, North Carolina.
 The fate of the approximately 112–121 colonists remains unknown.
-Interest in the matter fell into decline until 1834, when George Bancroft published his account of the events in A History of the United States.
-Background[edit] A 1529 map depicting "Verazzano's Sea" extending from the North Atlantic to the Outer Banks The English, led by Sir Humphrey Gilbert, had briefly claimed St.
+Interest in the matter fell until 1834, when George Bancroft published his account in A History of the United States.
+Background[edit] The Outer Banks were explored in 1524 by Giovanni da Verrazzano, who mistook Pamlico Sound for the Pacific Ocean, and concluded that the barrier islands were an isthmus.
+Despite the broad powers granted to Raleigh, he was forbidden to leave the queen's side.
+Lane colony[edit] Notes[edit]

 Stenka Razin Cossack leader Stepan Timofeyevich Razin (Russian: Степа́н Тимофе́евич Ра́зин, Russian pronunciation: [sʲtʲɪˈpan (ˈsʲtʲenʲkə) tʲɪmɐˈfʲeɪvʲɪtɕ ˈrazʲɪn]; 1630 – June 16 [O.S.
 June 6] 1671), known as Stenka Razin (Стенька), was a Cossack leader who led a major uprising against the nobility and tsarist bureaucracy in southern Russia in 1670–1671.
 Early life[edit] Razin's father, Timofey Razya, supposedly came from a suburb of Voronezh, a city near Russia's steppe frontier, called the Wild Fields.
 Protracted wars with Poland in 1654–1667 and the Russo-Swedish War (1656–1658) put a heavy burden upon the people of Russia.
 Razin's first notable exploit was to destroy the great naval convoy consisting of the treasury barges and the barges of the Patriarch and the wealthy merchants of Moscow.
 Background[edit] Stepan Razin in a contemporary English engraving The Time of Troubles, which lasted from 1598 to 1613, was a difficult period for Russia.
 Departure from the Don[edit] Persian expedition[edit]